How Mirror Neurons Help You Relate To Others

 Mirror neurons seem to be even more developed in humans than in other animals.
 And that is part of what has led some people to claim these neurons are what make us human or led to our unique abilities in language and building civilizations.
 Current research is studying how these neurons may have contributed to empathy and the development of language, as well as possible connections to autism.

 As stated, mirror neurons are in the brain.
 Specifically, researchers have found them in the premotor cortex, the supplementary motor area, the primary somatosensory cortex, the inferior parietal cortex, and the medial temporal cortex.

 How exactly are mirror neurons used in the study of psychology?
-One of the concepts being looked at is how the neurons affect our ability to understand the intentions of others.
+One of the concepts being researched is how the neurons affect our ability to understand others’intentions.
 Spoken language is an uncommon form of communication, considering that only humans use such a sophisticated language system.
 Other animals tend to communicate via gestures, body language, and sounds.

 Mirror neurons likely developed to help interpret what another individual meant by their gestures and motions, an ability we still possess.
 Consider, for instance, when another person smiles.
 We immediately understand the emotion they feel because we know what it's like to smile ourselves.

 Mirror neurons are also a fascinating area of research when it comes to mental health professionals and counselors.
 It is an important part of a therapist's job to be able to understand what a patient is feeling.
 It can be difficult for patients or clients to put their feelings into words.
 In those cases, counselors often need to be able to interpret non-verbal cues from the individual.

 Some scientists believe mirror neurons provide a biological basis for empathy and social behaviors.
 When we see someone else make a facial expression that we have made before, as an example, we empathize with the emotion associated with that facial expression.
 It is one way we have of interpreting each other's non-verbal cues.